Tantas/returnsuite-website/src/returnsuite_website/content/en/docs/concepts/math/net-present-value.md

 ---
-title: Overview - Key Math Concepts used in Finance - ReturnSuite Docs
+title: Net Present Value
-description: TODO - Add a description
+description: How net present value is calculated and used in real estate
 nav-title: Net present value
 nav-group: Key Math Concepts in Finance
 ---